 Why is a false reality created around us?

-How not to become entangled in the spider web of lies, especially if it is woven so masterfully?
+How not to become entangled in the web of lies,

 31st of August 1939.

-In his speech explaining the invasion of Poland, the Furer also refers to the falsified incursion in Gleiwitz.
+the Fuhrer also refers to the falsified incursion in Gleiwitz.

 [Andrei Kondrashov.
 Host at Rossia-1 TV channel]